keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 ### Device Entity

 The entity is the stateful object we work with.
 An entity can represent anything, from a user to a building and in our scenario a device.
 In our `DeviceEntity` we keep track of the `LastCommunicationDateTime` properties/state.
 Entities can be implemented in two patterns: 'Function Based' and 'Class Based', in this example I use the 'Class Based' pattern.
-So each device will get an instance of the 'DeviceEntity' class:
+So each device will get an instance of the 'DeviceEntity' class.

-State of the Entity lives in the properties of an object, Durable Framework does the (de)serialization everytime code starts/stops on an instance of an entity.
-In the example below the `Id` and `LastCommunicationDateTime` will be set/managed by the Durable Framework.
+The state of the Entity lives in the properties of an object, Durable Framework does the (de)serialization every time code starts/stops on an instance of an entity.
+In the example below, the `Id` and `LastCommunicationDateTime` will be set/managed by the Durable Framework.

 ~~~ cs
 [JsonObject(MemberSerialization.OptIn)]